samuelcrane/ippc-tpdp-cnenuphar/src/dp_conotrachelus_nenuphar.md

 The typical size for adult _Conotrachelus nenuphar_ specimens is between 4mm and 6mm, allowing for pin mounting directly through the hind thorax.
 There are several important diagnostic characters on the legs, so spreading the legs while mounting is highly suggested.

 ## Morphological identification of adult weevils
+TBD

 ## Morphological identification of adult _Conotrachelus_
-Described by French Colonel and entomologist Pierre Francois Marie Auguste Dejean in 1835, _Conotrachelus_ is a New World beetle genus with approximately 1,200 named species (Dejean 1837; O’Brien & Wibmer 1982).
+_Conotrachelus_ is a New World beetle genus with approximately 1,200 named species (Dejean 1837; O’Brien & Wibmer 1982).
+The majority of species diversity is concentrated in South America and there are many species found only in South America.
+The _Conotrachelus_ diversity found in the United States and Canada (where _Conontrachelus nenuphar_ is endemic) is limited to approximately 90 of 1,200 described species.
+Of these, roughly 40 to 50 species are sympatric with _C. nenuphar_.
+Of those _Conotrachelus_ species found in the same geographic regions as _C. nenuphar_, none are known to use commerical fruit tress as hosts.
+The potential for confusion with other fruit pests is greater than with congenerics.
 The generic name is based on the cone-shaped thorax typical of the group.
-Of critical importance in diagnosing Conotrachelus species is the postmedian elytral band.
+Of critical importance in diagnosing _Conotrachelus_ species is the postmedian elytral band.
 This is a region in the middle of the elytra and there are diagnostic differences between groups of species.

-The genus can be recognized by these body parts:

-Main Body Regions and Appendages
-TBD

-Coloration and Vestiture
-TBD
+…TBD

-## Morphological identification of adult Conotrachelus nenuphar
+## Morphological identification of adult _Conotrachelus nenuphar_
 Appendages: Tarsal claws divergent, not close together.

 Prothorax: No median ridge or furrow.